Attorney and Managing Partner

 Estate Planning/Estate Litigation

-John counsels clients with the development of estate plans, including the drafting of wills and trusts.
+John counsels clients with the development of estate plans, including the drafting of wills, trusts, powers of attorney, and living wills.
 He guides personal representatives, executors and trustees to properly and efficiently discharge their fiduciary duties.
 In addition, he litigates disputes arising from issues related to guardianship, validity of the last will and testament and trusts.

 John helps his health care clients navigate day-to-day operational issues as well as complex business and legal issues such as: